When your WordPress page requires more memory than the default allocated memory, you get to see in your logs a message that looks similar to this one:

 the server memory defined in your php.ini file

-are not working, you will have to increase the PHP server memory limit.
+, is not working, you will have to increase the PHP server memory limit.
 With wetopi your wp-config.php

 memory setup is enough.